 Rice is a staple grain that is served with almost all meals in India and it’s impossible to imagine an Indian meal without rice.
 Plain boiled rice is made and served everyday in almost all Indian households.
 This bhaat uses basmati rice.

 A delicious dry moong dal preparation served with aamras and poori.
 Moong Dal (Yellow Split Lentil) is very famous dal in indian kitchen.

-Karela batata nu shaak/Bitter gourd Curry is a simple yet delicious vegetable stir fry made with bitter gourd, potatoes and a few selected spices.
+Karela batata nu shaak/Bitter gourd Curry is a simple yet delicious vegetable stir fry with bitter gourd, potatoes and a few spices.

 10. Bhindi sambhariya/gujarati style stuffed Okra:

-Tender okras (bhindi) are stuffed with an aromatic masala of sesame, coconut and coriander together with other spices and cooked with a tempering of asafoetida.
+Stuff tender okras (bhindi) with an aromatic masala of sesame, coconut and coriander, together with other spices and cook with a tempering of asafoetida.

 Cabbage sambharo is nothing but the Gujarati style warm cabbage salad.
 It is very quick to make and requires very few ingredients.
-The unique thing about this salad is the vegetables are lightly stir fried to retain the crush of the veggies.
+The unique thing about this salad is to lightly stir fry the vegetables to retain the crush of the veggies.